davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

         ```
         where `expression` is some Java or mathematical expression.
 For instance, if I were assigning the area of a *square*, my expression would be `area = width * length;` (assuming `width` and `length` are the instance variable's names.)

 4. Compile your source code, and instantiate a new `Triangle` to see if your `area` instance variable is now populating.
 Double click on the object (the red box near the bottom).
-If you did everything above correctly, you should've gotten `300.0` for area.
+If you did everything above correctly, you should've gotten `600.0` for area since the height is 30 and width is 40.

 5. But is this the only place where a triangle's `area` needs to be assigned?
 Wasn't there a method to *change* a triangle's size?
 Try calling `changeSize(int height, int width)` to change the triangle's size somehow and inspect the area again afterwards.
 Alas, the `area` field doesn't update.